Zog and the Flying Doctors is this year's festive family treat...

 The animation is produced by Michael Rose and Martin Pope of Magic Light and directed by Sean Mullen.

-Zog and the Flying Doctors will be shown on BBC1 this Christmas (see our TV Guide for more shows to enjoy).
+Zog and the Flying Doctors will be shown on BBC1 on Christmas Day (see our TV Guide for more shows to enjoy).